openvswitch/ovs/FAQ.md

    (Open vSwitch 2.2 had an experimental implementation of OpenFlow 1.4 that could cause crashes.
 We don't recommend enabling it.)

-   [OPENFLOW-1.1+.md] in the Open vSwitch source tree tracks support for OpenFlow 1.1 and later features.
+   [OPENFLOW.rst] in the Open vSwitch source tree tracks support for OpenFlow 1.1 and later features.
 When support for OpenFlow 1.4 and 1.5 is solidly implemented, Open vSwitch will enable those version by default.